juju-solutions/layer-cwr/README.md

 the charm store, call the `build-on-commit` action.
 This action takes the following parameters:
   - repo: The github repo of the charm or top layer
-  - charm-name: The name of the charm
+  - charm-name: The name of the charm to test
   - reference-bundle: Charm store URL of a bundle to use to test the given charm (e.g.: `cs:bundle/mediawiki-single`).
     If this is not provided, the charm must set it in its tests.yaml.